 Study, then sleep

 Like it or not, we all need to sleep – just another reason to keep those all-nighters to a minimum.
 While we sleep, our brains make the connections we need for learning, and sometimes those connections are even better if we learn new material right before we go to sleep.
 If you don’t believe us, just look it up.
-You will find studies such as this, this, and this.

 Now that you have five study hacks to help you study faster and smarter, learn more about becoming an OTA by contacting us today.